huyducnguyen1198/CS3750/README.md

 # CS3750

-This repository is for the CS3750 project. this is a test for deploying postgres as well as a database built on prisma
+This repository is for the CS3750 project.
+This project is a test for deploying a PostgreSQL database and an API built with Prisma.

 ## Prerequisites